Sydney-Informatics-Hub/geodata-harvester/README.md

----
-title: "Geodata-Harvester"
-subtitle: "Jumpstart your analysis with a ready-made set of spatial-temporal aligned raster maps and dataframes."
----

 # Geodata-Harvester

 <h3><em>Automate harvesting geodata from the web and jumpstart your analysis with a ready-made set of spatial-temporal processed maps and dataframes.</em></h3>